ToddE/pifigo/README.md

 ## 1. Features

 * **Headless Wi-Fi Provisioning:** Connects your device to a Wi-Fi network without requiring a display or input devices.

 * **Temporary Access Point (AP):** Creates its own Wi-Fi network on first boot or fallback.

 * **Captive Portal:** Automatically redirects connected devices to the setup web interface.
-* **Universal Network Manager Support:** Automatically detects the system's active network manager (`NetworkManager`, `dhcpcd`, or `systemd-networkd`) and adapts its Wi-Fi configuration strategy accordingly.
+Or connect to the device with the mDNS name (e.g., http://pifigo.local)

 * **Automatic Hostname Setup:** Configures mDNS (`.local`) hostname for easy access.

+* **"Universal" Network Manager Support:** Automatically detects the system's active network manager (`NetworkManager`, `dhcpcd`, or `systemd-networkd`) and adapts its Wi-Fi configuration strategy accordingly.

 * **Persistent Device ID & Claim Code:** Generates and displays unique identifiers for your device for subsequent application setup.

-* **Go-Powered Efficiency:** Built in Go for high performance and low resource usage on embedded devices.
-* **Cross-Platform Binaries:** Pre-compiled binaries available for various ARM architectures (ARMv6, ARMv7, ARM64).
+* **Cross-Platform Binaries:** Pre-compiled Go binaries available for various ARM architectures (ARMv6, ARMv7, ARM64).
-* **Robust & Recoverable:** Includes automatic fallback to AP mode if internet connection is lost.

 * **Customizable UI:** Easily change styling, text, and logos via simple TOML configuration files.

+* **COMING SOON: Robust & Recoverable:** Includes automatic fallback to AP mode if internet connection is lost.

 ## 2. Why pifigo?

-**pifigo** is designed for appliance-style devices where user interaction with the command line is undesirable.
-It provides a reliable and streamlined way to get your device online, acting as the crucial first step for any IoT or embedded Linux project that needs Wi-Fi connectivity and subsequent configuration.
+**pifigo** is designed to enable appliance-style SBC-based solutions (e.g., Raspberry Pi, Orange Pi, etc.) with a reliable and streamlined way to get the device online, acting as the crucial first step for any IoT or embedded Linux project that needs Wi-Fi connectivity and subsequent configuration.

 **This project is not production ready** and in the test phase.
 Use at your own risk.